PotHix/pothix.github.com/content/post/2019-year-in-review.md

-I started [listening to audiobooks](/post/audiobooks/) in 2016 and we can clearly see how excited I was. 😅 I can see now that I'm reducing the number of books I'm reading every year, but I don't think I should be concerned by that.
+I started [listening to audiobooks](/post/audiobooks/) in 2016 and we can clearly see how excited I was. 😅 I can see now that I'm reducing the number of books I'm reading every year, but I don't think I should be concerned about that.
 The number should not surpass the quality of books and how much I'm applying what I learn.